FatemehGholamzadeh/Data-Mining-Course-Assignments/README.md

  ## HW3
  * question 1 : classification of diabetes data by Regression
  * question 2 : predict truth of a question by naive bayes
- * question 3 : predict death of Titanic passengers, pre-processing and featire engineering is also needed.
+ * question 3 : predict death of Titanic passengers, pre-processing and feature engineering is also needed.